Mads Junker: Nordsjælland

 At FC Nordsjælland Junker got off to a flying start, scoring 11 goals in the first half of the season.
 During the last half, however, he only managed to score twice.

 In his second season, he was caught red-handed cheating his teammates in a series of poker games.
-In total, Junker swindled his team mates out of 100.000–150.000 DKK.
+In total, Junker swindled his teammates out of 100.000–150.000 DKK.
 Junker said his desire to win had caused him to use dishonest means, and stated that the incident had taught him a lesson as well as cost him a few friendships.
 As punishment, he was replaced as vice-captain by Kim Christensen.

 After the gambling incident Junker became increasingly modest, always praising team performance instead of personal ability.
 Whether this had an influence is unknown, but Junker finally found the stability that had been lacking.
 Citing the 4–4–2 system and his team as a major factor, Junker scored 15 goals in the first half of the season, thus once again attracting attention from abroad.

 Vitesse

 During the winter break, Junker signed with Eredivisie side Vitesse for a fee of DKK 10 million as a replacement for Matthew Amoah.
 He made his debut against Feyenoord, but had to be substituted during the second half due to a hip injury.
 Junker scored his first goal in the home game against SC Heerenveen.
 In total, he managed 9 goals for Vitesse in the second half of the 2004–05 season.

-During his first season in Vitesse, Junker was asked for advice when Vitesse looked into the possibility of signing his former team mate from Nordsjælland, Anders Due.
+During his first season in Vitesse, Junker was asked for advice when Vitesse looked into the possibility of signing his former teammate from Nordsjælland, Anders Due.
 Vitesse signed Due for a fee of DKK 10 million in July 2006.

 During the beginning of his second season Junker lost his first team spot to Anduele Pryor.
 Junker, not happy with the situation, spoke to the media about the possibility of leaving the club.
 During the winter transfer window, Junker was about to sign with FC Utrecht, but Vitesse cancelled the deal on the last day of the transfer window, as the club feared playing with only three strikers for the rest of the season.

 After the end of the 2006–07 season, Utrecht were reportedly still interested, but Vitesse refused to sell the player who was supposed to have a greater role in the upcoming season.